-Article 143 of the Constitution of India mentions the advisory jurisdiction of Supreme Court.
+Article 143 of the Indian Constitution mentions the advisory jurisdiction of the Supreme Court.
 This article elaborates on one of the three jurisdictions, namely the advisory jurisdiction.

-- What Is Advisory Jurisdiction Of Supreme Court?
+- What is the Advisory Jurisdiction of the Supreme Court?

 - Advisory Judgement

 - Which Article of the Indian Constitution bestows an advisory jurisdiction to the Supreme Court?

 - Was Article 143 evoked in the Cauvery Dispute Tribunal case?